Man Citys Clash At Everton Postponed Due To Multiple Covid-19 Cases - UrduPoint

 "Based on strong medical advice the Premier League, in consultation with both clubs, have decided to postpone the fixture," City said in a statement.

-City announced on Christmas Day there had been four positive tests at the club for players Kyle Walker and Gabriel Jesus and two staff members.

-"After the latest round of Covid-19 testing, the club returned a number of positive cases, in addition to the four already reported on Christmas Day," City's statement added.
+"After the latest round of Covid-19 testing, the club returned a number of positive cases, in addition to the four already reported on Christmas Day.

+"With the security of the bubble compromised, there posed a risk that the virus could spread further amongst the squad, the staff and potentially beyond."
+According to Premier League rules matches will not be postponed unless the affected club has fewer than 14 fit senior players.

+However, the league said the match had been postponed as a precaution on medical advice.

-City are due to face Chelsea away in the Premier League on Sunday.
+They are due to face Chelsea away in the Premier League on Sunday and Manchester United in the League Cup semi-finals on January 6.

+"I think we all sensed this next period might be a tough one with what's been happening pre-Christmas with Covid in general," said Chelsea manager Frank Lampard with Sunday's clash now in doubt.

+"I think the Premier League and clubs have done a great job to keep football going in difficult circumstances, so let's hope we can keep it going."
+Pep Guardiola's men already face a congested schedule as they are still involved in four competitions and started their league season a week late after reaching last season's Champions League quarter-finals.

 It is just the second time that a Premier League match has been postponed due to Covid-19 since the 2019/20 season resumed in June.